About AfBo

 Proof of borrowing

-An affix is considered as effectively borrowed only if it is used on at least some native stems, i.e. it is not considered as borrowed if it only combines with equally borrowed stems, forming complex loanwords.
+An affix is considered as effectively borrowed only if it is attested in at least some hybrid formations, i.e. combinations of the borrowed affix with native stems.
+An affix is not considered as borrowed if it is only attested in complex loanwords, i.e. in combination with stems that are borrowed from the same language.
 In addition, a complete proof that a given affix is borrowed would ideally include (i) evidence that the borrowed affix was not present in the recipient language before contact, (ii) evidence that the source form was present in the donor language at the time of contact, and (iii) evidence that the similarity between source form and borrowed form is not coincidental.
 Even though the sources consulted for AfBo rarely if ever explicitly provide such complete information, the authors of these sources are often authorities in the language families concerned, which gives credibility to their judgments that a given form is borrowed.

 Data coding